What Does True Love Look Like?

 Social models

-While neurochemical models of love can offer an idea of the physiology of love and attraction, they may not fully explain the human experience associated with love.
+While neurochemical models of love can offer an idea of the physiology of love and attraction, they may not fully explain the human experience associated with love and what leads to true love.
 It might one day be possible to say whether someone is “truly” in love by measuring certain chemicals in the brain.
 Still, as of today, it is challenging to quantify love biologically.
 Before researchers could investigate brain chemistry thoroughly, they developed models focused on the social experience of love to determine what makes it genuine.

 One well-known model is Sternberg’s triangular theory of love.
 Created by Robert Sternberg, an American psychologist, the theory breaks love into three fundamental components: passion, intimacy, and commitment.
 Passion refers to attraction to a partner, intimacy refers to a close connection, and commitment refers to a choice to prioritize a romantic partner.
 Sternberg theorized that different levels of the three love components produced other types of love.
 For example, the love of a close friendship was high in intimacy and commitment but low in passion.
 An ideal romantic partnership, according to Sternberg, is high in passion, intimacy, and commitment.